mfillmer/general-auth-service/Readme.md

 - list permissions
 - delete permissions
 - create roles
+- list roles
+- delete roles
 - set a default role for new users
-- delete roles
 - group permissions into roles
-- set roles on other accounts
+- set roles on user

 The Service is protected against CRSF and XSS Attacks by duplicated token authorization